trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 #### Egalitarian Utopia

 Basic Income for everyone measured in atoms that can be used for creating the stuff of your dreams by using open source robot nanotech foundries.
-Atoms limit is high, but not too high so that you can build really cool stuff, but don't overuse stuff so that others would suffer scarcity because of your actions.
-There is no superhuman AI, people are free to create their own science, their own art and poetry and it doesn't lose meaning because a good exists that does all of it better in shorter time.
+Atoms limit is high, but not too high so that you can build  cool stuff, but don't overuse stuff so that others would suffer scarcity because of your actions.
+There is no superhuman AI, people are free to create their science, their art and poetry and it doesn't lose meaning because a good exists that does all of it better in shorter time.
 However that's a semi stable solution, because eventually people would create something that can undergo an intelligence explosion, leading to the inevitable collapse of that type of scenario.

 #### Gatekeeper